varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 -I clifile

-  Execute the management commands in the file given as ``clifile`` before the the worker process starts, see `CLI Command File`_.
+  Execute the management commands in the file given as ``clifile`` before the worker process starts, see `CLI Command File`_.

 Tuning options
 --------------